List of One Life to Live characters introduced in the 1990s: Andrew Carpenter

+In May 1993, he comes to the aid of the woman who started the rumors against Andrew the previous year: Marty Saybrooke.
+After she is gang-raped by Todd Manning, Powell Lord III, and Zachary Rosen at the KAD Spring Fling, she runs to Andrew at the Rectory, and he helps her get through it.
+He takes her to get a rape exam, and urges her to press charges.
+He is a witness at the trial, and he and Cassie stayed with Marty after the rape occurred.

-Andrew and Cassie marry and find out they are pregnant shortly after the wedding.
+Andrew and Cassie marry in January 1993 and find out they are pregnant shortly after the wedding.
 Tragically, the baby dies at birth and Cassie is left unable to have children.
 Cassie finds an abandoned baby boy and brings him home.
 They name him William and plan to adopt him.
 The birth mother is revealed to be a teenager named Beth Garvey and she demands the baby back.
 The Carpenters are heartbroken to lose him.
 After Beth dies, Andrew and Cassie adopt the baby who is now named River.

 Andrew grows close with Marty again and soon realizes he has developed reciprocal feelings for her.
 The pair come dangerously close to sleeping together, but they stop when they realize what it will do Cassie.
 Sloan becomes seriously ill and Andrew officiates his wedding to Vicki while he is hospitalized.
 Sloan sadly dies soon afterward.